 At Miller School, math lessons are designed to meet the needs of a wide variety of learners.
 A highly effective instructional model called Concrete, Representational, Abstract is used to help students visually and concretely model mathematics.
 This critical stage of learning allows students to solve math problems more efficiently and flexibly.
-As concepts are developed, students engage in math talks and 3-Act Math tasks.
+As concepts are developed, students engage in math talks.
 In addition to learning math concepts (what we learn in math), students also engage in the practices of math (how we learn math).
 Each lesson provides opportunities for students to think and solve like mathematicians: to engage with math concepts and practices, to express math reasoning, to explore flexible ways to think about and to solve math problems, and to look for structure and patterns in math.

 Key Content Standards: